CodeMaestro-dev/social-link-web-app/README.md

 ## My process

-- Using React ad Tailwind CSS I was able to come up with a quick and easy solutio to this Fronend Mentor Challenege
+- Using React ad Tailwind CSS I was able to come up with a quick and easy solution to this Frontend Mentor Challenge

 ### Built with